temporalio/sdk-python/README.md

 The `shutdown()` invocation will wait on all activities to complete, so if a long-running activity does not at least respect cancellation, the shutdown may never complete.

+#### Testing

+Unit testing an activity or any code that could run in an activity is done via the `temporalio.testing.ActivityEnvironment` class.
+Simply instantiate this and any callable + params passed to `run` will be invoked inside the activity context.
+The following are attributes/methods on the environment that can be used to affect calls activity code might make to functions on the `temporalio.activity` package.

+* `info` property can be set to customize what is returned from `activity.info()`
+* `on_heartbeat` property can be set to handle `activity.heartbeat()` calls
+* `cancel()` can be invoked to simulate a cancellation of the activity
+* `worker_shutdown()` can be invoked to simulate a worker shutdown during execution of the activity

 ### Workflow Replay